stefanofa/awesome/TOPICS.md

 *   [stormkit-io/app-stormkit-io](https://github.com/stormkit-io/app-stormkit-io) - Stormkit is an all in one solution for Full Stack Javascript applications.

 *   [stormkit-io/www-stormkit-io](https://github.com/stormkit-io/www-stormkit-io) - Stormkit is an infrastructure provider for modern javascript applications.
 It perfectly integrates with popular Git solutions.

-## jamstack

-*   [stormkit-io/app-stormkit-io](https://github.com/stormkit-io/app-stormkit-io) - Stormkit is an all in one solution for Full Stack Javascript applications.

-*   [stormkit-io/www-stormkit-io](https://github.com/stormkit-io/www-stormkit-io) - Stormkit is an infrastructure provider for modern javascript applications.
-It perfectly integrates with popular Git solutions.

-*   [TryGhost/Ghost](https://github.com/TryGhost/Ghost) - Independent technology for modern publishing, memberships, subscriptions and newsletters.

-*   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
-Get a full TypeScript backend and admin panel instantly.
-Use Payload as a headless CMS or for building powerful applications.

-*   [divriots/jampack](https://github.com/divriots/jampack) - Optimizes static websites for best user experience and best Core Web Vitals scores.

-*   [redwoodjs/redwood](https://github.com/redwoodjs/redwood) - The App Framework for Startups

 ## hosting